gpitt71/gemact-code/gemact/source/api.rst

 Severity discretization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When passing from a continuous distribution to an arithmetic distribution, it is important to preserve the distribution properties either locally or globally.
+When passing from a continuous distribution to an arithmetic distribution, it is important to preserve the distribution properties, either locally or globally.
-Given a span :math:`h` and :math:`M` the last available point, in :cite:t:`b:kp` there are two available solutions.
+Given a bandiwith (or discretization step) :math:`h` and a number of nodes :math:`M`, in :cite:t:`b:kp` the method of mass dispersal and the method of local moments matching work as follows.

 **Method of mass dispersal**